 Here are a few ways to make the most out of the seasonal shifts.

 Evaluate Your Business Performance & Plan for Next Season

 What went right?
 Assess your business performance and analyze the factors that contributed to this.
 Just because your operation is relatively idle during the off-season doesn’t mean you should be.
 It’s a perfect time to tweak strategies that went well, alter those that didn’t and even look at ramping up new campaigns ready to kick in by the time your marina swings into top gear.

 Staffing – Did you have enough hands-on deck to handle the fuel dock, boat show, busy launch schedule, and all the other areas your customers expect?
 Are they annual or seasonal hires; any individuals you relied on or did not perform as expected?
 Your people are important, take notes while the impressions are still fresh.

 Inventory – What sold, what didn’t?
 Where did you see customer interest?
 How did your inventory differ from previous years?
 What’s your competition selling?
+And what’s going to hit the market soon that might be a boon to your business?
 Schedule your annual inventory counts so you know where to stock up.